Characters: Game Of Thrones Wildlings

 - Acting for Two: Yet another character played by recurrent stuntman Ian Whyte, who played White Walkers in the first two seasons and the Mountain in Season 2.

-- Giant Mook: Presumably serves the Wilding's war effort in this capacity.
+- Giant Mook: Serves the Wilding's war effort in this capacity.

 - Unusually Uninteresting Sight: To anyone but Jon in the wildling camp.